ahmaazouzi/js_good_parts/README.md

 ```

 #### 	2. The Function Invocation Pattern:
-- When the function is not the porperty of an object, it's invoked as a function.
+- When the function is not the property of an object, it's invoked as a function.
 - When a function is invoked as a function, `this` is bound to the global object (kind of a bad part).
 An inner function within a method is not bound to the object which owns the method, but it's bound to the global object.
 - The inner function doesn't have access to the `this` of the outer one, but this can be worked around by creating a variable (the name of this variable is usually `that`)in the outer function that stores `this` as in:
 ```java